Avitalrosner/Fat_tissue_analysis/README.md

 This project is a part of a bigger project that looks for differences in the gene expression of human blood samples, that are processed using the cfRNA method.

-Spesifically here, I want to create an analysis based on the [GTEx database](https://gtexportal.org/home/) -that contains information of RNA seq data.
+Spesifically here, I want to create an analysis based on the [GTEx database](https://gtexportal.org/home/) - that contains information of RNA seq data.
 The RNA was harvest from biopsies of most tissues in the body.

 Here I'm interested in finding the marker genes of the fat tissues - both Adipose Subcutaneous and Adipose Visceral.

-The markers I find will be used for analysing the RNA seq data that would be received from our patients blood sample that went through the cfRNA processing.
+The markers I find will be used for analysing the RNA seq data that would be received from our patients blood samples that went through the cfRNA processing.

-This way, I might be able to find interesting phenomenas in regaurds to fat tissues - perhaps the fat marker genes are more represented in people with obisity, or less represented in those who suffer from anorexia.
+This way, I might be able to find interesting phenomenas in regards to the fat tissues - perhaps the fat marker genes are represented more in people with obisity, or represented less in those who suffer from anorexia.

+### Technical info:

+The analysis is planned to work this way:

+1. Downloading the GTEx database.
+2.